 As the NSPCC has quite rightly pointed out, children are often the unintended victims.
 The impact on them of witnessing domestic abuse can be huge, leaving them feeling frightened and isolated.

 One of the driving principles of family law is to put the children at the centre of the process, always making decisions that are in their best interest.

 The reason for this is that conflict is incredibly damaging to children and all too often even the most loving parents can lose sight of their children’s needs when emotions such as fear and anger take over.

 With careful management and good legal advice, it is possible to separate from your partner in a way that minimises the impact on your children and enables you to build a bright, secure, happy future for them.

-We offer a one-hour fixed fee consultation which can be conducted over the phone or via video conferencing for £100+vat.
+We offer a Beswicks Overview fixed fee consultation which can be conducted over the phone or via video conferencing.
 We’ll discuss in-depth your current situation and show you a path forward.
 You can request an appointment using our online booking system.